 As well as relying on your own ability to play passes you must also have an understanding of how your teammates like to play.

-Do you some players want the ball to feet?
+Do some players want the ball to their feet?

 Do players want the ball to be played in front of them to run on to?

 Which foot does your teammate prefer to control the ball with?

 Here are some types of passes you can play and when they should be used:

 - Short passes are played with the inside of the foot and used to teammates who are closer to you

 - Low-driven passes are played with the laces with the body over the ball to keep the ball low.
 These passes are used when teammates are further away